Promoting from within has many benefits: retaining institutional knowledge, engaging employees, and building cross-functional skills, to name a few.

-As your organization grows, your need for leaders will too.
+As your organization grows, its need for leaders will too.
 Leverage leadership principles and help employees identify areas where they need to bolster their leadership skills.
 This will help set them up for future growth opportunities—whether it be as a subject matter expert, project lead, people manager, or executive.

 Keep the candidate experience the same as for an external hire.

-Even though an internal candidate may be a proven performer, you still need to go through the process of interviewing to ensure fit.
+Even though an internal candidate may be a proven performer, you still need to go through the hiring process of interviewing to ensure fit.

 If an employee is moving to a new department or team, take a look at how they compare to existing team members.
 Are they a seamless fit with the team’s current behavioral composition, or would their addition change the team dynamic?